 Credit default swaps are financial instruments that are useful tools for managing credit risk.
-Their importance to New York's economy is demonstrated by the tremendous growth in the CDS market in recent years.
-SIFMA looks forward to working with the State Assembly and regulatory authorities on initiatives that will enhance the effectiveness of regulation.
+Their importance to the global economy as well as New York's economy is demonstrated by the tremendous growth in the CDS market in recent years.
+SIFMA looks forward to working with the members of NCOIL and regulatory authorities on initiatives that will enhance the effectiveness of regulation.